-East from U.S. 90 (Beach Boulevard) through east Jacksonville, Florida 10 follows U.S. 90 Alternate along Atlantic Boulevard to Southside Boulevard.
-There U.S. 90 Alternate turns south along side Florida 115 back to U.S. 90, while Florida 10 emerges as a fully signed route for the remainder of Atlantic Boulevard east to Jacksonville Beach.
+East from U.S. 90 (Beach Boulevard) through east Jacksonville, SR 10 follows U.S. 90 Alternate along Atlantic Boulevard to Southside Boulevard.
+There U.S. 90 Alternate turns south along side SR 115 back to U.S. 90, while SR 10 emerges as a fully signed route for the remainder of Atlantic Boulevard east to Jacksonville Beach.

 The new ramps at Atlantic and Mayport were not universally supported, leading to delays and putting the project six months behind schedule by May 1999.
 City governments of both Atlantic and Neptune Beaches opposed the plan, following opposition from area residents.
 City officials cited quality of life issues and the overall need for proposed 46 foot high flyover.
 Nonetheless, JTA planned to move forward with construction of the $10 million ramp in fall 1999.4